wp-plugins/editorial-calendar/readme.txt

 == Description ==

 Did you remember to write a post for next Tuesday?
 What about the Tuesday after that?
-WordPress doesn't make it easy to see what posts happen on what days.
-The editorial calendar gives you an overview of your blog and when each post will be available.
-You can drag and drop to move posts, quickly edit posts right in the calendar, and manage your entire blog.
+WordPress doesn't make it easy to see when your posts are scheduled.
+The editorial calendar gives you an overview of your blog and when each post will be published.
+You can drag and drop to move posts, edit posts right in the calendar, and manage your entire blog.

 <h4>Watch the video</h4>